-As the Centers for Disease Control and Prevention (CDC) continues to put forth new information regarding COVID-19, Governor Wolf continues to encourage Pennsylvanians to be mindful of the amount of care and vigilance that is required to lessen the impact of this virus.
+As the COVID-19 pandemic continues to plague the world, the Snee-Reinhardt Charitable Foundation continues to monitor the Centers for Disease Control and Prevention (CDC) website while we listen to the recommendations from Governor Wolf concerning the safety of all Pennsylvanians and his encouragement to be mindful of the amount of care and vigilance that is required to lessen the impact of this virus.

-Since Governor Wolf has extended the stay-at-home quarantine, our work still continues remotely.
-We have begun accepting grant proposal submissions for our August 1, 2020 deadline.
+We will accept grant proposal submissions until Friday, July 31, 2020 as August 1 deadline falls on a Saturday this year.
 We still encourage phone meeting requests, questions and/or grant submissions to be sent via e-mail to email@example.com.
 We also continue to ask that you please do not send any grant submissions with a signature requirement via FedEx, UPS and/or USPS as no one will be available to sign for the package.

-Please continue to take all the necessary actions to ensure not only your health and safety but for all those around you especially the elderly, women who are pregnant, babies and those with high risk to exposure (e.g. cancer patients, those with autoimmune diseases, those with heart conditions).
+We encourage everyone to continue taking the necessary actions to keep you, your family and friends and the community at large, especially the elderly, women who are pregnant, babies and those with high risk to exposure (e.g. cancer patients, those with autoimmune diseases, those with heart conditions) healthy and safe.
 Please follow the advice of our state and local officials.
 Use "social distancing" by avoiding shaking hands, not standing in close proximity to individuals, not participating or hold gatherings in large groups and minimize your exposure by temporarily avoiding social gathers.
 And as explained by the CDC and other health experts good hygiene practices are a must.
 Carry hand sanitizer with you and wash your hands very well (sing "Happy Birthday" to yourself twice while using hot water and soap) when you get home.

 On behalf of the Snee-Reinhardt Charitable Foundation Board of Directors, stay safe and healthy,